allanhortle/melbourneevangelicalchurch.com.au/index.markdown

 Thanks for visiting our website.
 Whoever you are and whatever your background, we'd love to see you this __Sunday, 5pm__ in the Multicultural Hub (blue room), __506 Elizabeth St Melbourne.__

+## MTS Challenge – Saturday August 1, 9am-4:30pm
+_Holy Trinity Doncaster (106 Church Rd Doncaster)_
+We are all wired and gifted differently, and this gospel expo will seek to highlight some areas for potential gospel work.
+If you’re wondering how you can serve, and what opportunities are available, MTS challenge is for you!
+For more information, and to register online, go to [www.mts.com.au/vic-challenge-conference](http://www.mts.com.au/vic-challenge-conference)

 ## Experiencing God in the Psalms
 This winter, we’ll be continuing our series on experiencing God in the Psalms.
 Don’t just know about God, experience God!